Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Siamese Neural Network

 The SNN is trained using the binary cross-entropy loss function, defined as:

-where $N$ is the batch size, $y(x_i, x_j)$ is the ground-truth label for the i-th pair, and $s(x_i, x_j)$ is the predicted similarity.
+where $N$ is the batch size, $y(x_i, x_j)$ is the true label assigned to the $i$-th input pair, indicating whether the two configurations belong to the same phase ($y=1$) or not ($y=0$), and $s(x_i, x_j)$ is the predicted similarity.
 During backpropagation, the gradient of the loss with respect to the weights $W$ is computed as:

 enabling the optimization of $W$ to minimize the loss and improve model performance.